 This is an on-going cycle to enable the provision to be refined and revised as the understanding of an individual grows.
-This cycle enables the identification of those interventions which are the most effective in supporting the student to achieve good progress and outcomes.
+This cycle enables the identification of those interventions which are the most effective in supporting the student to achieve excellent progress and outcomes.

 The large volume of students on the Inclusion list means that the department does not have the capacity to physically meet with all families of children on this list termly.
 Rather, the Assess, Plan, Do and Review cycle is child-centred.
 The assessment and planning is completed with the child and a member of the learning support team every term.
-All discussion is documented and a copy sent home for parents to see.
-Should the families of the child wish to discuss this further upon receiving the documentation the SENCo or assistant SENCo is more than happy to discuss this either over the telephone or a meeting at school.
+Should the families of the child wish to discuss this further upon receiving the documentation, the SENCo or a member of the SEND team arranges for a telephone consultation to be held.
+All discussion is documented and a final copy sent home for parents to see.

-At the end of the academic year we will invite all families of children on the inclusion list to meet with a member of the learning support department to discuss how their year has been.
+At the end of the academic year, we give all families of children on the inclusion list the opportunity to meet with a member of the learning support department to discuss their progress.